The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this vegan creamy avocado Cilantro Lime Dressing recipe, also check out:
+If you're enjoying this vegan Creamy Cilantro Lime Dressing recipe, also check out:

 • Cucumber Salad